-As we enter the dog days of summer, having a pool at home provides refreshing relief from the sun and heat.
-Your backyard pool may be a savior during these long summer days and a fun time for the kids, but it also presents some risks.
-It’s important to be aware of how your pool impacts your insurance, so if you’re thinking about adding a pool or buying a home with one, we have some tips for you on pool safety and insurance coverage.
+Having a swimming pool provides refreshing relief from the sun and heat.
+It may even be a savior during long summer days.
+However, it also presents some risks.
+It’s important to be aware of how a pool can impact your insurance.
+If you’re thinking about adding a swimming pool or buying a home with one, we are sharing tips on safety and insurance coverage.

-If you don’t fulfill these safety measures, you could face denied insurance coverage or claims, cancelled policies and possibly large liability lawsuits for which you could be solely responsible.
+Consequently, fulfilling safety measures could prevent denied insurance coverage or claims, cancelled policies and large liability lawsuits.

 Pool insurance by itself doesn’t exist.
-You’ll need to talk to an OKFB Insurance agent to find out how you can get coverage for your pool by adding your pool to your home insurance policy.
-It may also be beneficial to add an umbrella policy, which can provide an additional layer of liability coverage.
+You’ll need to talk to an OKFB Insurance agent to learn more about coverage options.
+Also, it may be beneficial to add an umbrella policy, which can provide an additional layer of liability coverage.
 We offer personal umbrella insurance that’s designed to protect you and your family from lawsuits not fully covered under a standard liability policy.

 The information on this website is not a contract, as it is provided for general information to explain potential types of insurance coverages.
 Further, descriptions do not refer to any specific contract of insurance and they do not modify any definitions, exclusions or any other provision expressly stated in any contracts of insurance.
 Please read actual policy documents for important details on coverages, exclusions, limits, conditions, and terms.
 If there is any conflict between the summary and/or information on this website versus the policy documents, the policy documents shall control.
 Please contact an Oklahoma Farm Bureau Mutual Insurance Company (OFBMIC) Agent to learn more about insurance coverages offered by and through OFBMIC.